FayCarsons/Portfolio-Site/blogs/vim-trie/vim-trie.md

 I love working with trees.
 There's something very satisfying about recursive tree traversals - the way they naturally break down complex problems into simple solutions.
-I've found this to be true in almost every language I've used (even Rust...sometimes), but MLs like Haskell and OCaml lend themselves to this particularly well.
+I've found this to be true in almost every language I've used but MLs like Haskell and OCaml lend themselves to this particularly well.

 So when I found myself building an app with Vim-inspired key bindings in OCaml, I